Though I don’t maintain a full-time academic post, I have had the good fortune to teach and research at some great universities.

+In 2016–17, I was the annual Fellow in the Center for Medieval Studies at Fordham University, where I remain an Affiliated Scholar.
 In 2015–16, I taught Contemporary Civilization in the famous Core Curriculum at Columbia University.
 From 2012 through 2014, I taught one seminar each fall for the Political Theory Project at Brown University.
 Two were on 20th-century defenders of capitalism, one on Ayn Rand specifically.
 I taught similar seminars and ones on history of scientific method for several years at Stanford University.
 In 2011, I taught a course on history of science at Stevens Institute of Technology.

 I received undergraduate and graduate degrees in electrical engineering and an MBA (three degrees in five years!) at Case Western Reserve University.

 My first commercial invention was a device I designed in high school to diagnose Sonitrol security equipment.
 Here I am assembling some units, in my bedroom, around 1978, gooping them with epoxy so no one would steal my design.
 That Teletype Model 33 was for a weather station that I never did finish building.